 Hydrocarbon reservoirs are located all over the world.
-In order to accelerate research and adaptation, our initial field demonstrations will be located close to Regional Centres of Excellence.
 For best economics within each regions we are proposing to start with reservoirs that are:

 This is very competitive, since almost all hydrogen is currently produced by Steam Methane Reformers at a cost of $2 to $3 USD. – much less than conventional processes, and far below market prices ($8 to $10 per kg).

 The economics are inﬂuenced by multiple factors, and costs may change substantially once production volumes are generated.
 The production rates are the key driver of the economics.
-Production rates are, in turn, directly determined by the extent to which the HEE system can adapt to different reservoir types.
+Production rates are, in turn, directly determined by the extent to which our process adapts to different reservoir types.

 Two secondary variables are the capital expenditure (CAPEX) required to implement one of our patented systems, and the operating expenditures (OPEX) per thousand standard cubic feet (MSCF).

 Economic potential has been modelled on per well basis, with simulated production rates and data for CAPEX and OPEX from comparable operations.
 First year costs have been calculated, along with longer-term costs incorporating economies of scale associated with full commercial development.
 Individual wells are projected to produce over a lifetime of 7 to 10 years.

 This pilot study was designed to maximize oil production using a combination of steam and In Situ Combustion.
 From an oil production perspective, the results were not considered successful.
 Unexpectedly, the pilot produced a gas stream at the surface that consistently contained up to 20% hydrogen.